 - to care for an immediate family member (spouse, child, or parent) with a serious health condition

 If you have a sick family member, are pregnant (or have a partner who is), or are adopting or fostering a child, it’s important to know your legal rights.
 These are important life events, and it’s completely reasonable to prioritize them over work.
-On top of being reasonable from an ethical standpoint, you’re also protected legally if you’re covered by the FMLA.
+In addition, the FMLA offers legal protection.

 Respecting Others’ Boundaries